vburckhardt/markdown-llm-corrector/samples/landing-zone_corrected.md

 #### ssh_keys variable

 Users can add a name and optionally a public key.
-If `public_key` is not provided, the SSH key is retrieved using a `data` block.
+If `public_key` is not provided, the SSH key is retrieved by using a `data` block.

 ```terraform
   type = list(